 4 MINUTE READ

-Ingredients are the most important features of skincare products when you have sensitive, reactive skin like me.
-This includes eczema, psoriasis, atopic dermatitis, and even irritable skin.
+Ingredients are the most important feature of skincare products, especially when you have sensitive, reactive skin like us.
+This includes eczema, psoriasis, atopic dermatitis, and even irritable, dramatic skin.
 We have to carefully scan a grocery list to find any allergens or aggressors.
 We are some of the most conscious consumers out there.
-So, as a fellow consumer that still evaluates everything, and as a producer of specialty formulations, I couldn’t continue producing without the transparency and awareness consumers deserve.
+So, as a fellow consumer that still evaluates everything, and as a producer of specialty formulations, I couldn’t continue formulating without the transparency and awareness consumers deserve.
 In this article we discuss the current regulations, catch phrases, and the cost-benefit of stricter cosmetic regulations.

 1. Understanding the terms we see every day.

 The terms “clean”, “green”, “organic”, and “cruelty free” are not fully regulated by the FDA. [source] Skincare products are constantly evolving, and with that are the terms used to describe them.
 Many of these terms are used solely for marketing purposes to appeal to society.
 As consumers, we should be aware and knowledgeable of these phrases used to describe what we use on our skin.
 If you’re unsure of the term used, try to contact the company and ask them to explain why they use the term.
 As a brand who is sincerely trying to help those with sensitive and reactive skin, we want to be as transparent as possible to the consumer.

 2. It’s been a while since we’ve seen an update to FDA regulations, but as the consumer, your safety and comfort should always be present.